Sony A6500 vs NEX-7

 Apart from body and sensor, cameras can and do differ across a range of features.
 The A6500 and the NEX-7 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2359k dots.
 The table below summarizes some of the other core capabilities of the Sony A6500 and Sony NEX-7 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the A6500 and the NEX-7 is in-body image stabilization (IBIS).
-The A6500 reduces the risk of handshake-induced blur with all attached lenses, while the NEX-7 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The A6500 reduces the risk of handshake-induced blur with all attached lenses, while the NEX-7 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the A6500 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).